Story

 Adventuring Parties

 Characters will be divided up into Adventuring Parties.
 These are small (5-8) groups of people involved in one particular plot that matters to them.
+You’ll be able to rank what level of horror you’re interested, from 1-5, and staff will calibrate accordingly.
 If there are adventures to be had in the woods, secret laboratories to explore, or monsters to be discovered, you’ll largely do this together.
 The rest of the LARP will be fully immersed with the other characters.

 This means you’ll have a plot and sometimes NPCs or action sequences all to yourself; you’ll get to be the big damn hero and decide what path you and your group go down.